Return Type Job Aid

 As the return shipper, your role is simple — you don’t need to waste valuable time trying to manage changes in returns.
 We provide the resources for you to easily get things moving.

 You can learn How to Create a Label or find out more about your role in the return process using the following resources:

 How to get your return shipment to FedEx

 Here are a few options to help your return package easily reach FedEx:

-- Drop off return packages at a convenient FedEx® Drop Box (for FedEx Express® returns only) or FedEx® shipping location (for both FedEx Express and FedEx Ground® returns).
+- Drop off the return packages at a convenient FedEx® Drop Box, FedEx Authorized ShipCenter® or FedEx World Service Centre.

 - Use our convenient locator tool to find the nearest FedEx location.